 - Q2.
 Will the work reports published by candidates who are serving council members or rural representatives be regarded as election advertisements? - A2.
-Under section 105(4) of the Electoral Affairs Commission (Electoral Procedure) (District Councils) Regulation (Cap.
-541F), a document published by a candidate during an election period (i.e. from the first day of the nomination period until the day on which the polling ends) that gives details of the work done by the candidate in the capacity of the Chief Executive, a member of the Election Committee, a member of the Legislative Council, a member of a District Council, a member of the Heung Yee Kuk, the Chairman or Vice-Chairman or a member of the Executive Committee of a Rural Committee within the meaning of section 3(3)(a) of the Heung Yee Kuk Ordinance (Cap.
+Under section 107(4) of the Electoral Affairs Commission (Electoral Procedure) (Election Committee) Regulation (Cap.
+541I), a document published by a candidate during an election period (i.e. from the first day of the nomination period until the day on which the polling ends) that gives details of the work done by the candidate in the capacity of the Chief Executive, a member of the Election Committee; a member of the Legislative Council, a member of a District Council, a member of the Heung Yee Kuk, the Chairman or Vice-Chairman or a member of the Executive Committee of a Rural Committee within the meaning of section 3(3)(a) of the Heung Yee Kuk Ordinance (Cap.
 1097), or a Rural Representative, is also regarded as an election advertisement.

-If the person publishes a document before he/she submits his/her nomination form or publicly declares his/her intention to stand as a candidate that gives details of his/her work done by him/her in such capacities without promoting or prejudicing the election of a candidate or candidates at the election, the document will not be regarded as an election advertisement.
+If the person publishes a document before he/she provides his/her nomination form or publicly declares his/her intention to stand as a candidate that gives details of his/her work done by him/her in such capacities without promoting or prejudicing the election of a candidate or candidates at the election, the document will not be regarded as an election advertisement.
 On such basis, the expenditure incurred in the publication of such a document would not be counted as election expenses.

 - Q3.
 A chairperson of an owner's corporation is a candidate.
 If the owner's corporation publishes notices containing the chairperson's name such as ordinary notice or debit note during the election period, will these notices be regarded as election advertisements? - A3.
 An election advertisement means any publication published for the purpose of promoting or prejudicing the election of a candidate or candidates at the election.
-Any thing or material published by any organization, including political organization, professional or trade organization, owners' corporation, tenants' association, owners' committee, etc. which advertises its political platform or services with reference to a candidate (irrespective of whether the candidate concerned is its office-bearer or member of that organization) during or even before the election period by name or photograph or other information may be regarded as election advertisement put up by, or on behalf of, or on account of, the candidate.
-The expenses of advertisement may be regarded as election expenses incurred by or on behalf of the candidate.
-It is therefore a prudent step for the relevant organizations to suspend such advertising activities.
+Any thing or material published by any organization, including political organization, professional or trade organization, owners' corporation, tenants' association, owners' committee, etc.

+which advertises its political platform or services with reference to a candidate (irrespective of whether the candidate concerned is its office-bearer or member of that organization) during or even before the election period by name or photograph or other information may be regarded as election advertisement put up by, or on behalf of, or on account of, the candidate.
+The expenses of advertisement may be regarded as election expenses.
+Relevant organizations should suspend such advertising activities.
 However, if the material published by the organization concerned (as opposed to by the candidate himself/herself) advertises only a particular activity, which: